vstinner/python-security/ssl.rst

 OpenSSL versions
 ================

-Python bundled OpenSSL on Windows.
-Official Windows installer:
+Python bundled OpenSSL in Windows and macOS installers.

+OpenSSL versions (read from the Windows installer):

 * Python 2.7.13, 3.5.3 and 3.6.0: openssl-1.0.2j
 * Python 2.7.12, 3.5.2: openssl-1.0.2h